ellepannitto/my-website/content/blog/inputs.md

  css_class = ""
 +++

+_26feb2020_:
+I am reading (yet another) paper on innateness. _Ex nihilo, nihil fit_, it says.
+Seems like a perfect description of my life lately.
+Maybe it's all part of the innatists plan to make me a little more innatist.

 _25feb2020_:
 I've just finished having a chat with my supervisor.
 We couldn't meet in person because of the collective coronavirus panic, so it has been a written chat.
 Now, these conversations have slowly become the most frustrating experiences of my life.
 It felt like starting from scratch again, and it always feels so.